-Did YOU vote for your President or Did Social Media Encryption do it for you?
+Did YOU vote for your President or Did Social Media Algorithm do it for you?

 “Afrobarometer’s 2016 public survey showed that African citizens mistrust their electoral commissions and the quality of their elections,” what this statement does not say is that election observation missions have not evolved or adapted as quickly as political landscapes in Africa have in the past four decades.
 In the past five years there was widespread publication of the influence that data analytics company, Cambridge Analytica had on the 2016 US elections that had Donald Trump elected as President.
 In the months that followed, more leaks showed that they had been working in Africa for a couple of years already, with the most notable examples being how they worked for President Goodluck Jonathan to decampaign the then opposition presidential candidate, Muhammadu Buhari’s by using this private medical records among other things.
 They also worked extensively on the 2017 elections in Kenya that led to tribal violence.
 An undercover video of Cambridge Analytica’s executive, Mark Turnbull, showed him saying, “We have rebranded the entire party twice, written the manifesto, done huge amounts of research, analysis, messaging.
 Then we’d write all the speeches and stage the whole thing.
 So, just about every element of his campaign” (Solomon, 2018).